SNagaAbhilash/cloud-engineer-test.web.app/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 INTRODUCTION:
 --------------------------------------------------------------------------------------------------------------------------------
-This project is a simple Java web calculator application that can perform basic arithmetic operations.
-This README outlines the steps to deploy the application on an AWS EC2 instance.
+This project is a simple Java web calculator application that can perform basic arithmetic operations.This README outlines the steps to deploy the application on an AWS EC2 instance.

 Prerequisites
 --------------------------------------------------------------------------------------------------------------------------------
 Before you begin, ensure you have the following:

-1.Any aws account
+1.Aws account: sign up at aws account

-2.Java Development Kit (JDK) installed locally in the server(supports java based applications)
+2.Java Development Kit (JDK)(supports java based applications version 8 or higher)

-3.Apache Maven installed locally (for building the project)
+3.Apache Maven installed locally (for building the JAVA languages)

+4.Git (For cloning the repository).

 Deployment Steps:
 --------------------------------------------------------------------------------------------------------------------------------